3astbeast/RedTailIndicators/README.md

 </p>

 <p align="center">
   <i>All indicators are free to use.
-If you find them helpful, donations are always appreciated but never required. if you'd like to use some of my code for a FREE project you're working on, go for it.
-Under no circumstance is anyone allowed to take my code, re brand it and sell it for profit.
+If you find them helpful, donations are always appreciated but never required.
+If you'd like to use some of my code for a FREE project you're working on, go for it.
+Under no circumstance is anyone allowed to take my code, re-brand it and sell it for profit.
 These indicators are meant to be free and open source.
 Always.</i>
 </p>

 ---